davidloubere/couchly/README.md

   - Enable the Couchly command line generator

-    Make couchly-gen.php executable
+    Make `couchly-gen.php` executable

     ```
-    % chmod +x /PATH/TO/COUCHLY/bin/couchly-gen.php
+    $ chmod +x /PATH/TO/COUCHLY/bin/couchly-gen.php
     ```

-    Add an alias for the couchly-gen command (e.g. into your .bashrc)
+    Add an alias for the couchly-gen command (e.g. into your `.bashrc`)

     ```
     alias couchly-gen=/PATH/TO/COUCHLY/bin/couchly-gen.php
     ```

-  - To initialize Couchly into your application, you need to include the bootstrap (e.g. into your index.php)
+  - To initialize Couchly into your application, you need to include the bootstrap (e.g. into your `index.php`)

     ```
     require('/PATH/TO/COUCHLY/bootstrap.php');